Berry, Patricia (Pat) Doreen Interview

 That’s a shame …

-The push mower?
 Of course, that’s how we started this one off.
 When we built the house we were in the middle of a paddock, and [I] got the push mower and I mowed a little piece off in the front of the house there, and then a little bit more next week, and a little bit more the next week, and gradually got bigger and bigger until we had a whole big piece of lawn.
-And then my husband bought one of those ones you pull the cord on, and they’re all right if you can start them.
+And then my husband bought one of those ones you pull the cord on, and they’re all right – if you can start them.
 Then one day he came home with a ride-on mower for me – well!
-I was right after that; [chuckle] no trouble at all, and I loved my ride-on.
-I’ve still got it in the shed there; I had to give that up two years ago, and that was very disappointing ‘cause [there’s] something about mowing, it’s very satisfying … get everything just right.
+I was right after that; [chuckle] no trouble at all, and I love my ride-on, I’ve still got it in the shed there; I had to give that up two years ago, and that was very disappointing ‘cause … something about mowing, it’s very satisfying … get everything just right.
 I had this really good mowing man who had to give me up unfortunately; but now I’ve got another new bloke, so he’s doing a good job.
 That was one of my pleasures, mowing the lawn.

 You’re a brave lady to say so.
 [Chuckle]